epoetin beta [recombinant human erythropoietin]

 You should read these directions from beginning to end before starting your injection.

-These instructions must be carefully followed.
-Consult your doctor if you require
+Follow these instructions carefully.
+Consult your doctor if you require further instructions.

 Remember that cleanliness is vital so be sure to wash your hands!